reflectoring/reflectoring.github.io/content/blog/2023/2023-09-16-create-openfeign-http-client.md

 ### Step 2: Explore the Documentation

 The OpenFeign documentation provides comprehensive information on how to use and configure the library.
-You'll find examples, guides, and detailed explanations of various features.
+You will find examples, guides, and detailed explanations of various features.
 Make sure to check out the documentation sections that interest you the most:

 - **Getting Started**: This section typically provides a quick overview and setup instructions.
 - **Annotations**: Learn about the powerful annotations used in OpenFeign to define HTTP clients.